 Visit Birmingham, AL: The summer of 1963 was a pivotal time in the Civil Rights movement, and Birmingham.
 AL was the center of the struggle.
 Learn what happened that summer with a MLK Day weekend visit to Birmingham, AL.

-Visit with the Gullah Geechee of St. Simons: The Gullah Geechee are decedents of the slaves that worked the cotton and rice plantations of the Georgia coast.
+Visit with the Gullah Geechee of St. Simons: The Gullah Geechee are descendants of the slaves that worked the cotton and rice plantations of the Georgia coast.
 Visit the St. Simons African American Heritage Center at the Harrington School, or take an African American Heritage tour of the island to celebrate Martin Luther King weekend.

 Visit the Tubman Museum.
 Opened in 1981, and named after Harriet Tubman, the Tubman Museum is the largest museum in the southeast dedicated to African American art and history.
 The museum is centrally located on Cherry Street in downtown Macon, and I think has one of the coolest pieces of art: a 55-foot long mural that travels through time showing the feats of African Americans.
 (And if you haven’t seen the movie, Harriet, add that to your weekend plans too!
 It’s fantastic!)

 MLK Ski Weekend Getaways

 Hit the Slopes: MLK Weekend is a popular time to hit the slopes at Beech Mountain or any of the other North Carolina ski resorts.
 If you aren’t a skier, you may want to head north to do some snow tubing and just playing in the snow.
 Of course you can also find snow in Atlanta at places like Stone Mountain.